 The memories are detailed and immediate, which makes them believable and durable.

-In a particularly wonderful chapter, “A Good Cafe, Hemingway fights off loneliness and emptiness with good food and drink.
+In a particularly wonderful chapter of A Moveable Feast, “A Good Cafe, Hemingway fights off loneliness and emptiness with good food and drink.
 “I lost the empty feeling and began to be happy and to make plans.”
-One recalls his “Clean, Well Lighted Place,” a short story about an old many staving off soulful emptiness by sitting in a cafe.
+One recalls his “Clean, Well Lighted Place,” a short story about an old man staving off soulful emptiness by sitting in a cafe until closing.

 Hemingway strikes me as someone who desperately wanted to be seen for who he really was, but was never comfortable presenting that version of himself.
 So much is unspoken in his writing, so much up to us to intuit.
 This book is much more than the end of life memories intended to mythologize himself, it feels like a final request to be seen, noticed.
 Or at least to unburden himself of the need.